 Professor Wei SHEN PhD LLM MA FRSA FRGS is the Vice-Chair of Europe-Asia Center, holder of Jean Monnet Chair & Associate Pro Vice-Chancellor (International Relations) at Deakin University in Melbourne, Australia.

-Prior to Deakin, he was the UK Director of Confucius Institute and Professor of International Business at Lancaster University (UK), research fellow at Centre Asie of the French Institute of International Relations (IFRI), research assistant at Loughborough and Oxford Universities.
+Prior to Deakin, he was Professor of International Business at Lancaster University (UK), research fellow at Centre Asie of the French Institute of International Relations (IFRI), research assistant at Loughborough and Oxford Universities.
 Prof Shen is the founding Co-Chair of Alliance of Chinese and European Business Schools (ACE), Yunshan Chair Professor at Guangdong University of Foreign Studies (Guangzhou, China), Board of Directors at Nantien University (Newcastle, Australia) and International Advisory Board member for Beijing Jiaotong University School of Economics and Management, Hong Kong Baptist University Business School, ESC Clermont Business School (France) and Pforzheim University Business School (Germany).
 He is an elected Fellow of the Royal Society of Arts (RSA) and the Royal Geographical Society (RGS) and has been an invited professor at Sciences Po de Paris, Institut des Hautes Etudes Européennes (Strasbourg), Bayreuth University, Antwerp Management School and several leading Chinese universities.